shashivj/amazon-bedrock-agentcore-samples/03-integrations/observability/dynatrace/README.md

 curl -X POST http://127.0.0.1:8080/invocations --data '{"prompt": "What is the weather now?"}'
 ```

-Now you have full observability of your Bedrock AgentCore Agents in Dynatrace 🚀
+Now you have full observability of your Amazon Bedrock AgentCore Agents in Dynatrace 🚀

 ![Tracing](./dynatrace.png)